- What is this?

 - Be sure you conform to WCAG 2.x level AA and strive to meet the Inclusive Design Principles

 What is the status of this project?

 This project is active and contributions are welcome.
 That being said, I still consider the project to be a work-in-progress.
-Additionally, I am co-chairing the W3C ARIA-AT Community group that has a goal to create a similar project as this but with more community support and detailed assertions and methodology.
-The ARIA-AT group is still in the planning phases and I don't expect it to be mature enough to fully overtake this project any time soon.
+Additionally, I am co-chairing the W3C ARIA-AT Community group that has a goal to create a similar project but with a slightly different approach and reduced scope.
+The ARIA-AT group is still in the planning phase, and I don't expect it to be mature enough to fully overtake this project any time soon.
 At some point in the future, the ARIA-AT project might nullify this project.

 Can't this be automated?

-There are many different ways that Assistive Technology (AT) interacts with a browser and your code.
+There are many ways that Assistive Technology (AT) interacts with a browser and your code.